 The following suggestions can help you manage peripheral neuropathy:

-Some people with peripheral neuropathy try alternative treatments for relief of their symptoms.
-Although these techniques haven't been as rigorously studied as most medications, the following therapies have shown some promise in the treatment of peripheral neuropathy:
+Some people with peripheral neuropathy try complementary and alternative treatments for relief of their symptoms.
+Although researchers haven't studied these techniques as thoroughly as they have most medications, the following therapies have shown some promise:

 Manage underlying conditions